facebook/react-native-website/cndocs/animated.md

 static forkEvent(event, listener)
 ```

 Advanced imperative API for snooping on animated events that are passed in through props.
+It permits to add a new javascript listener to an existing `AnimatedEvent`.
+If `animatedEvent` is a simple javascript listener, it will merge the 2 listeners into a single one, and if `animatedEvent` is null/undefined, it will assign the javascript listener directly.
 Use values directly where possible.

 ---